 Federal Conference voted for this procedure at Brighton in Autumn 2018 and it has since been accepted by each of the state parties in England, Scotland and Wales.
 More than 400 people responded to call for volunteers.
 It is now time to implement it and we will be ready to hit the ground running from 1 July 2019.

 Complaints should be reported to the Standards Officer at LDHQ who will record the details in the case management system and send it on to the Senior Adjudication Team or “SAT”.
-The SAT comprises a Senior Adjudicator from each state party and our Lead Adjudicator, Fred Mackintosh.
+The SAT comprises a Senior Adjudicator from each state party and our Lead Adjudicator, Neil Christian.
 The four members of the SAT have many years’ experience in the party and a background in making decisions and dealing with complex problems.

 The informal route – which is similar to mediation – should take around 2 months to complete.
 It is led by a trained and impartial Independent Person who aims to resolve disputes by talking things through with both parties, and potentially arranging a meeting between both parties to try and resolve the dispute.
 Often this kind of approach is resolved with an apology although sometimes some form of training may be mandated.